-If anyone other than a sibling is listed on the registration paper with the youth exhibitor, the animal is ineligible to be shown.
-All goats MUST be owned and in the continuous possession of (in care of) by the youth exhibitor by June 1 through the show.
+Ownership, Possession and Registration: All market lambs and commercial ewes must be individually identified with TJLE tag (witnessed by Extension Agent or FFA Advisor) and registered ewes must be individually identified by a Scrapie tag.
+All sheep MUST be owned and in the continuous possession of (in care of) by the youth exhibitor by July 15 through the show.
 Animals cannot be exhibited by anyone other than the owner/lessee from the entry date through the show.
-Lease agreements for commercial does and registered does must be in place by June 1.
+Registered ewes must also be registered in the name of the exhibitor by July 15.
+A copy of the registration paper should accompany the entry form by the entry deadline.
+Lease agreements for registered ewes and commercial ewes must be in place by July 15.

 Animal Lease Program: The objective of the Animal Lease Program is to provide youth, who would otherwise not have the opportunity, the educational experience of participating in the sheep project without the expense of purchasing animals.
-Commercial does and registered does are the only animals eligible to be leased.
-Only 2 commercial does and 2 registered does may be entered/shown by each exhibitor.
+Registered ewes and commercial ewes are the only animals eligible to be leased.
+Only 2 commercial ewes and 2 registered ewes may be entered/shown by each exhibitor.

 Leased animals must conform to all rules associated with the respective show (ie. ID requirements, possession dates, exhibition rules, etc.).
-Completed lease forms must be submitted along with the entry forms to the County Extension Office by the entry deadline.
+Completed lease forms and a copy of the animal's registration paper (if applicable) must be submitted along with the entry forms to the County Extension Office by the entry deadline.